How much can I get?

 - approved under the Approval of Child Care Providers Scheme in Wales, or the Approval of Home Child Care Providers Scheme in Northern Ireland

-- providing care away from your child’s home
+- providing care away from your child’s home and for your child only

 - only caring for children he or she is related to